- Looking to start trading Boeing shares?

 Step 1.
 Open a trading account

 After the introduction of Robinhood's commission-free model in 2013, it didn't take long for other brokers to follow suit.
-In today’s broker environment, there's no reason why you should ever have to pay commissions when buying stocks listed on the US markets.
+In today’s broker environment, there's no reason why you should ever have to pay commissions when buying shares listed on the US markets.

 Fractional share trading

 Fractional shares allow you to invest in as little as a tenth of a share of BA.
 As a result, you can have much less of your account value invested in one trade and diversify your investments.

 When you sign up with your broker, they will provide a proprietary trading platform.
 However, many brokers lack the functionality necessary for trading and analysis in fast-moving markets, especially for day traders.
 However, as is the case with TD Ameritrade, many brokers allow you to plug in an aftermarket trading platform and a charting package, like Sterling Pro and Trading View.